Bayesian Matrix Decomposition and Applications: Variational Bayesian Inference

-Although the stochastic MC gradient of $\mathcalF(\blambda)$ is an unbiased estimator of $\nabla_{\blambda}\mathcalF(\blambda)$, the variance can be too large such that the gradient update may jump into wrong directions and the convergence can be too slow.
-Variance reduction is the key in stochastic gradient descent/ascent to ensure more stable and efficient optimization.
+Although the stochastic MC gradient of $\mathcalF(\blambda)$ is an unbiased estimator of $\nabla_{\blambda}\mathcalF(\blambda)$, its variance can be prohibitively large.
+High variance may cause gradient updates to fluctuate wildly---potentially moving in unhelpful directions---and significantly slow convergence.
+Therefore, variance reduction is essential in stochastic gradient ascent/descent to ensure stable and efficient optimization.